iodapson/iodapson.github.io/README.md

 They are constructs that *evaluate* to a resulting value.

-## Many more Drills available.
+## Many more drills ready.
 To Be Continued..